c0gent/NeverClicker/README.md

 ## Installation
 1. [Download the latest alpha](https://github.com/nsan1129/NeverClicker/releases/download/0.2.3-alpha/NeverClicker_0.2.3.7z).
-2. [Download 7-zip](http://www.7-zip.org/download.html) and unzip to any directory you want to run it from.
+2. [Download 7-zip](http://www.7-zip.org/download.html) and unzip NeverClicker to any directory you want to run it from.
 C:\NeverClicker\, C:\Program Files\NeverClicker\, whatever.
 3. Run NeverClicker.exe (you might want to make a shortcut).
 The options menu will open on your first run.
 Do what it says.
+4. Ensure your configuration is correct by reading the following section and making any changes necessary.

 ## Caveats
 - Client must run in 'Windowed Maximized' mode at 1920x1080.